-- 16.1 Coaches are expected to conduct themselves with decorum and in alignment to the Code of Conduct (Refer to Annex G) and strive towards Aspiration 2 at all times (Refer to Annex A). - 16.2 Coaches are not allowed to approach the officials to query their decisions.
-Only TMs are allowed to approach game officials to seek clarifications.
+- 16.1 Coaches are expected to conduct themselves with decorum in alignment to the Code of Conduct (Refer to Annex G) and strive towards Aspiration 2 at all times (Refer to Annex A). - 16.2 Coaches are not allowed to approach the officials to query their decisions.
+Only TMs are allowed to approach officials to seek clarifications.

-17 COMPETITION OFFICIALS
+17. COMPETITION OFFICIALS

-- 17.1 When required, participating schools shall provide competition officials based on the requirements of the sport-specific rules. - 17.2 Schools staff and students can serve as officials when required by Para.
-17.1. - 17.3 Schools must ensure that the appointed officials are present to fulfil their duties as scheduled by the Convenor and in alignment to Aspiration 3 (Refer to Annex A). - 17.4 Where required by sport-specific rules and regulations, competitions officials should declare any potential conflict of interest to the NSGOC before the start of the competitions.
+- 17.1 Where required, participating schools shall provide competition officials based on the requirements of the sport-specific rules. - 17.2 School staff9 and students can serve as officials when required by Para.
+17.1. - 17.3 Schools should ensure that the appointed competition officials are present to fulfil their duties as scheduled by the Convenor and in alignment to Aspiration 3 (Refer to Annex A). - 17.4 Where required by sport-specific rules and regulations, competition officials should declare any potential conflict of interest to the NSGOC before the start of the competition.